-Following \cite{J-J-S22}, we say that an operator $T \in \mathcal{L}(\mathcal{H})$ is \emph{conditionally positive definite} (CPD) if, for every $h \in \mathcal{H}$, the sequence $\{\|T^n h\|^2\}_{n=0}^{\infty}$ is CPD.
+Following \cite{J-J-S22}, we say that an operator $T \in \ogr{\hh})$ is \emph{conditionally positive definite} (CPD) if, for every $h \in \mathcal{H}$, the sequence $\{\|T^n h\|^2\}_{n=0}^{\infty}$ is CPD.
 By Lambert's theorem, subnormal operators are CPD.
 The following theorem characterizes CPD operators in terms of triplets consisting of two operators and a semispectral measure.
-This result can be regarded as an analogue of the L\'evy--Khintchine formula. \begin{theorem}[{\cite[Theorem~3.1.1]{J-J-S22}}] Let $T\in \ogr{\hh}$.
+We call the identity \eqref{cdr5} the L\'evy--Khintchine formula for a CPD operator~$T$. \begin{theorem}[{\cite[Theorem~3.1.1]{J-J-S22}}] Let $T\in \ogr{\hh}$.
 Then the following statements are equivalent{\em :} \begin{enumerate} \item[\rm(i)] $T$ is CPD, \item[\rm(ii)] there exist operators $B,C\in \ogr{\hh}$ and a compactly supported semispectral measure $F\colon \borel{\rbb_+} \to \ogr{\hh}$ such that $B=B^*$, $C\Ge 0$, $F(\{1\})=0$ and

 where $Q_n$ is a polynomial in $x$ defined by

 \end{enumerate} Moreover, if {\em (ii)} holds, then the triplet $(B,C,F)$ is unique. \end{theorem} The unique triple \((B,C,F)\) in Theorem~\ref{cpdops} is called the \emph{representing triple} of~\(T\).
 The polynomials $Q_n$ can also be described as follows: